moore-automation/local_dev_to_cicd/docs/index.md

 - Access: Provided via an AnyConnect VPN and will be provided by your breakout proctor.
 - Ubuntu VM: Hosts the Automation components.
-- Catalyst 9K: There are two Cat9K instances which will represent a development and production switch.
+- Catalyst VM: There are two Cat9K instances which will represent a development and production switch.

 ![Topology](assets/topology.png)